redding/sanford-rabl/README.md

 ### Notes

 Rabl allows you to specify the template scope.
-Templates will be rendered in the scope Sanford renders with (the service handler).
+Templates will be rendered in the scope of the service handler.
 Therefore, you can access any service handler attributes directly in the template file.

 ## Installation